USC's JuJu Watkins is poised to step in as the next big star of women's college basketball – KION546

 Watkins committed to USC in November 2022 when the Trojans were coming off a 12-16 record in Gottlieb’s first season.
 As the No. 1 recruit in the national class of 2023, she could have gone to an established powerhouse.

-“Definitely one of the best choices of my life and I’ve only been here a couple months,” Watkins said.
+“Definitely one of the best choices of my life and I’ve only been here a couple months,” she said.

-Gottlieb is in her third year of rebuilding the program at a school best known for its football national championships.

-“I wouldn’t say it’s been that seamless,” Watkins said of transitioning to college.
-“I think it’s due to all the hard work in the gym this past summer.
-I had to make a lot of adjustments approaching this season and I still am adjusting.
-It’s a testament to how hard my teammates push me and how hard coach pushes me.”

 Watkins is, of course, known for her scoring.
 But she’s also an excellent rebounder and passer who can initiate with the ball or play off the ball and flow into the offense.